MSPCA-Angell Headquarters

 • As your dog paddles with his front legs, gently lift his back legs to demonstrate how to float.

-Always keep an eye out for your pet
+Always keep an eye out for your pet.

 If you’re swimming in a pool with your dog, make sure he swims laps and doesn’t just lap up the water.
-A dog consuming excessive amounts of chlorinated pool water can experience nausea, vomiting, and esophageal erosion.
+A dog consuming excessive chlorinated pool water can experience nausea, vomiting, and esophageal erosion.

+Stop your dog if you notice him trying to drink from the ocean.
+Drinking a lot of salt water affects a dog’s blood sodium and can result in seizures.
 If you catch your dog drinking seawater, watch for any physical changes.
-“If your dog gets lethargic and almost seems dull like they’re on some sort of drug, then it might be worth getting their sodium level checked.”
-Providing fresh water helps your dog avoid drinking from the ocean, so if they do end up lapping up saltwater, the fresh water will help fix their sodium levels, added Dr. Sinnott-Stutzman.
+It might be worth checking their sodium level if your dog gets lethargic and almost dull.
+Providing fresh water helps your dog avoid drinking from the ocean, so if they do lap up salt water, the freshwater will help fix their sodium levels.

-Be aware of water conditions
+Be aware of water conditions.

 You should keep your pup away from blue-green algae because the water can make him sick.
-“Cyanobacteria — or blue-green algae — can cause liver failure in your pet,” said Dr. Sinnott-Stutzman.
-“Symptoms come on very fast and are usually vomiting and lethargy.”
+Cyanobacteria — or blue-green algae — can cause liver failure in your pet.
+Symptoms come on very fast and are usually vomiting and lethargy.

 Additional symptoms include: